A Personal Journey to help the Dogs in Peru

 What can YOU do to help us

-About 10 to 20% of the dogs in villages around Cusco are truly street dogs with no owners.
+About 10% of the dogs in villages around Cusco are truly street dogs with no owners.
 They tend to be fed by the villagers and often rely on restaurants as their source of food.
 The big issue in the villages is not the supply of food but the access to veterinary care.
 The villagers can often be persuaded to adopt the street dogs that they are already feeding if they are happy that we will make regular visits in the mobile clinic to provide health care for the dogs.

 If you love dogs and want to lend a helping paw, you can be part of something amazing!
 We offer volunteering opportunities with the dog shelter in Cusco.
 If you cannot volunteer, then please consider helping us with the mobile clinic efforts.
 Donating a small amount monthly to cover the costs of vaccinating and neuter a few dogs every month is greatest way you can help us from your home.
 Every little bit helps reduce the suffering of dogs in Cusco, we could not do this without people like you!